daniel-isidro/master_kschool/master_class_35.md

 **High recall added to high precision** means the model is financially viable.
 Recall useful for fraud detection without bias

 Sensitivity = Recall

 False positive rate = 1 - Especificity

+### Cost matrix

+It is similar to the confusion matrix except the fact that we are calculating the cost of wrong prediction or right prediction.
+Useful for assesing risk of marketing campaigns, e.g.